-Our Psychologists look at the way people think, feel and learn and how these factors can influence their everyday lives.
+Our Psychologists look at the way children, teenagers and adults think, feel and learn and how these factors can influence their everyday lives.

-EDUCARE Psychologists are experienced in the initial assessment and diagnosis of medical conditions, and in the provision of therapy required to address the psychological, emotional, social, developmental and learning needs of our clients.
+EDUCARE Psychologists are experienced in the initial assessment and diagnosis of medical conditions, and in the provision of therapy required to address the psychological, emotional, social, developmental and learning needs of children, teenagers and adults.

 No you don't.
 However, after seeing the psychologist for the initial session, the clinician may suggest you visit the GP to access a Better Access for Mental Health Care Plan.
-You will need to have a diagnosis of anxiety, depression, ADHD, Autism or another developmental disorder to access this referral.
-This referral entitles the you to a Medicare rebate for 10 sessions annually.
+Your child or adolescent will need to have a diagnosis of anxiety, depression, ADHD, Autism or another developmental disorder to access this referral.
+This referral entitles them to a Medicare rebate for 10 sessions annually.

 Consulting psychologist; Full fee is $175 - the rebate is $85 Clinical psychologist: Full fee is $215 - the rebate is $125

 The first session takes the form of an assessment discussions, formal/semi formal interview and may include standardised questionnaires that to focus on the underlying symptoms rather than the presenting problems.

 This session also may allow the child or adolescent and psychologist the opportunity to discuss treatment options and goals for treatment.
 Previous assessments, reports etc are very important at this stage of the process so copies of these should be presented for consideration in the assessment, formulation and treatment options.

 Usually it takes anything between 3-5 sessions for the assessment to be completed.
 The number of sessions depends on the nature of the difficulties and the child or adolescent's age.